madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/README.md

 The primary control node from the above rqt-graph is the styx_server.
 It links the simulator and ROS by sending the car's state and surroundings (vehicle current pose/position, velocity, front camera images, etc.) and receiving control input (steering, braking, throttle).
 The remainder of the nodes can be associated with either of the three tasks: Perception, Planning, and Control.

+Node Design

+![][image3]

+In this project the following packages have been built or modified to navigate the vehicle around the test track.

+Traffic Light Detection:

+This package contains the traffic light detection node: tl_detector.py.
+This node takes in data from the /image_color, /current_pose, and /base_waypoints topics and publishes the locations to stop for red traffic lights to the /traffic_waypoint topic.

+The /current_pose topic provides the vehicle's current position, and /base_waypoints provides a complete list of waypoints the car will be following.

+Traffic light detection implemented in '''tl_detector.py''' and traffic light classification implemented at ../tl_detector/light_classification_model/tl_classfier.py.

 #
 The Project